 The auditorium has three levels - Stalls, First Circle and Second Circle.
-Being a relatively modern theatre the sightlines from most seats are very good, with no pillars obstructing views.
+The sightlines from most seats are very good, with no pillars obstructing views.

-In the Stalls, the view from seats in Rows N-S may be slightly obstructed by the overhang of the First Circle, but this varies from production to production.
+In the Stalls, the view from seats in Rows N-S may be slightly obstructed by the overhang of the First Circle.

 In the First Circle, the view from seats in Rows L-M may be partially impaired by the overhang of the Second Circle.

-The Second Circle may feel a little removed from the action, and the view from the side seats in the front 4 rows is slightly impaired due to the seats being set at an angle.
+The Second Circle may feel slightly removed from the action, and the view from the side seats in the front four rows is slightly impaired due to the seats being set at an angle.